-The most basic answer is a sleep consultant is someone with knowledge of baby and child sleep who shares their knowledge with other people.
-Some consultants may be self taught and rely on their reading and parenting experience while others have been through a training and certification program.
+The most basic answer is a child sleep consultant is someone with knowledge of baby and child sleep who shares their knowledge with other people.
+Some consultants may be self taught and rely on their parenting experience while others have been through a training and certification program.

-Some certification programs teach their graduates one proprietary method of sleep training and others teach their graduates a variety of methods.
-The most important criteria your consultant needs to meet is understanding the “why” behind their recommendations.
-They should understand how sleep works and why they recommend what they recommend.
+Some certification programs teach their graduates one method of sleep training and others teach their graduates a variety of methods.
+The most important criteria your consultant needs to meet is that she understands the “why” behind her recommendations.
 An equally important criteria is that your consultant is a good fit for your family.
-If your sleep consultant is versed in a variety of techniques, they should be able to work with you to find the best fit for you and your child.

 Why Use a Child Sleep Consultant?

 Great question!
 As a certified infant and child sleep consultant, it is my job to provide education, encouragement, and support on your journey to improve your child’s sleep.
 Your job is to be the consistent, supportive parent who encourages your child, sets up a solid sleep framework, and gives him or her the space to show off what he/she can do.
-We will work together to ensure you have the tools you need to succeed.
+We will work together to ensure you have the tools you need to succeed!

 Is sleep training possible without the assistance of a sleep consultant?
 Absolutely!
-Many parents sleep train on their own and their children become fabulous sleepers.
-If this is you, I hope you take advantage of my resource page to find tips and tricks to support you in your efforts.
+Many parents sleep train very successfully on their own and their children become fabulous sleepers.
+If this is you, I hope you take advantage of my blog where you will find articles to support you in your efforts.

 Other parents desire the education, support, and encouragement that comes from working with a sleep consultant.
 It can be very helpful to have another set of eyes and someone who can see your child’s sleep struggles from the bird’s eye view that is hard to have when you are exhausted and neck deep in the sleep struggles!
-If this is you, check out my support offerings and see what is the best fit for your family!
+If this is you, take advantage of my support offerings and see which one is the best fit for your family.

 Isn’t Sleep Training Just Crying It Out?